floyd96/AppiumE2E/README.md

 3. Connect your android device and verify connectivity using "adb devices" command in command prompt

-5. Run the below command on Command Prompt.
+4. Run the below command on Command Prompt.

 ```sh
 mvn clean install
 ```
-6. On completion of execution, test report will be generated in [Amazon.html file]